ID Card Assistance

 All customers must present two identity documents.
 Age 21 and older must have two valid forms of non-expired ID.
 Click here for a list of acceptable primary and secondary forms of identification.

-At the time of ID card issuance, you will need to provide a completed DD FORM 1172-2 from your servicing HR office, along with two forms of ID.
+At the time of ID card issuance, you may need to provide a completed DD FORM 1172-2.
+Please check with your servicing HR office if it is required in your case.
+Bring two forms of ID.